kkkapu/EV_Load_Disaggregation/README.md

 # How to use
 Before using the code, all the input data and variables should be prepared.
-For each customers, the time information (month/day/hour/minute) and the total consumption information are needed as input.
-To performe the EV load disaggregation, several steps needs to be done.
+For each customer, the time information (month/day/hour/minute) with the corresponding temperature at that time and the total consumption information are needed as input.
+To perform the EV load disaggregation, several steps needs to be done.
-1. Use EV_Presence_Detection.ipynb to classify customers into two groups (customers with EV/customers without EV
+1. Use EV_Presence_Detection.ipynb to classify customers into two groups (customers with EV/customers without EV).
 2. Use Charging_Rate_Estimation.ipynb to estimate the charging rate for EV customers.
 3. Use Disaggregation.ipynb and the estimated charging rates from step2 to do EV load disaggregation.

+# EV Presence Detection
+This part tries to identify whether a customer owns an EV or not.
+- Input: The information from individual customer should be preprared as mentioned above